 A lot can happen in about 100 hours.
 Think about what you’ve been up to for the last 100 hours.
 It’s about a week’s worth of productive time.
 What if you’d had video to record it all?
 What valuable new lessons would you learn?
 What would you see in those video clips that you may have missed during your work week?

 Here at Lytx, 100 hours is taking on new significance.
-The Lytx Video Platform offers about 100 hours of video-on-demand* and 12 auxiliary cameras that can give fleets a 360-degree view of activity surrounding their vehicles.
+Lytx offers about 100 hours of video-on-demand* and 12 auxiliary cameras that can give fleets a 360-degree view of activity surrounding their vehicles.

 And the beauty of it all?
 Lytx can capture video when your drivers are driving — and when they’re not.
 “Fleet safety managers can align the program any way they want,” said Alex Castillo, Lytx commercial leader for the small segment.
 “It allows clients to capture data they wouldn’t otherwise have.
 It can capture video when drivers are working at a jobsite, parking, or fueling up.”